-COVID-19 Related Travel Updates
+Covid-19 Related Travel Updates

-On 11 November 2020, the South African authorities opened their borders fully and restored incoming international travel to travellers from all countries on the condition that all arriving travellers submit a negative PCR COVID-19 test obtained not more than 72 hours before date of travel.
-Those who are unable to submit proof of a negative test will be quarantined at their own cost.
-Furthermore, all visitors must download the “COVID Alert SA” app onto their smartphones, which may be done in advance free of charge from the Apple App Store or Google Play Store.
-Upon arrival, travellers will be screened for COVID-19 symptoms or contact with infected persons, and if they display any symptoms or are suspected to have been in such contact, they will be expected to take a mandatory COVID-19 test and quarantine at their own cost, where necessary.
-More information can be found on the South African Government website at the following link: https://www.gov.za/covid-19/individuals-and-households/travel-coronavirus-covid-19#borders
+On 11 November 2020, the South African authorities opened their borders fully and allowed arrivals from all countries on the condition that travellers submit a negative result of a polymerase chain reaction (PCR) COVID-19 test taken not more than 72 hours before date of travel.
+Those unable to submit proof of a negative PCR test will be quarantined at their own costs.
+All visitors to South Africa are also required to download the “Covid Alert SA” app onto their smartphones.
+The app is available free of charge from the Apple App Store or the Google Play Store.
+Upon arrival, travellers will be screened for COVID-19 symptoms.
+If they display any symptoms or are suspected to have been a close contact of infected persons, a PCR COVID-19 test is mandatory, and, where necessary, they will be quarantined at their own costs.
+More information can be found on the South African Government website at the following link: https://www.gov.za/covid-19/individuals-and-households/travel-coronavirus-covid-19#borders.

 General Travel Information for South Africa

 South Africa receives over 15 million tourists each year.
 Many foreign nationals live and work in South Africa without incident.
 Major tourist sites are generally safe during daylight hours.
 However, crimes, including violent crimes, are an issue in South Africa.
 Visitors must therefore take the necessary precautions and avoid dangerous areas or travelling alone and/or late at night.
 They must also be alert to their surroundings at all times, as crimes can occur anywhere and at any time, and pay attention to information on crime risks obtainable from authorities and other sources, including hotels.